Summer Camp FAQs

 A: No. There are no discounts for multiple weeks or sibling discounts.

-A: Campers will swim at least once a week during Camp.
+A: Campers will swim at least once each week in our Centre Street pool.
+Additonally there may be field trips to external swim facilities.
 On swim days, please pack a towel, swimsuit, change of clothes, and sunscreen.

 Q: What is the staff-to-child ratio for each age group for Summer Day Camp?